-There is no hard-fast rule about which kind of company will use the heavy-duty socket, and which uses the regular socket for their lamp production.
-The heavy-duty socket is a more expensive and a higher-end socket than the regular socket; we have found that most higher-end lamp brands will use the heavy-duty socket for their lamp production and not the regular socket.
+There is no hard-fast rule about which kind of company will use the heavy-duty socket and which uses the regular socket for their lamp production.
+The heavy-duty socket is a more expensive and higher-end socket than the regular socket; we have found that most higher-end lamp brands will use the heavy-duty socket for their lamp production, not the regular socket.

-If you would like to understand more about these two different kinds of E-26 lamp holder sockets, you can watch our video below that clearly shows the difference between the E-26 heavy-duty and E-26 regular UL lamp holder socket.
+If you would like to understand more about these two different kinds of E-26 lamp holder sockets, you can watch our video below, which clearly shows the difference between the E-26 heavy-duty and E-26 regular UL lamp holder sockets.